AlexRmlt/ethicbot-rasa/data/nlu.md

 - that wouldn't affect anyone else
 - No I can't
 - There is not another option
+- there are no other agents
+- It would not be any of the two, just normal
+- No it would not affect anyone else
+- No, I can't imagine another possibility

 ## intent:deontology
 - /deontology